xinkangli/graphical-user-interface/README.md

 In the right half area, click look at the relationship between Y and X to view the correlation between Y and X

-In let is take X that has a linear relationship, enter F + AP + aq,
+In let is take X that has a linear relationship, enter F + AP + AQ,

 The plot and result buttons are used to view the optimized results